Email WV Code

 (2) By a person eligible to be an independent qualified trustee and who is designated by unanimous agreement of the qualified beneficiaries; or

-(3) By a person eligible to be an independent qualified trustee and who is appointed by the court pursuant to any of the provisions of article seven of this chapter.
+(3) By a person eligible to be an independent qualified trustee and who is appointed by the court pursuant to any of the provisions of §44D-7-1 et seq. of this code.

 (c) A trust instrument shall not be deemed revocable on account of the inclusion of any one or more of the following rights, powers, and interests:

-(1) A power of appointment, exercisable by the grantor by will or other written instrument effective only upon the grantor’s death, other than a power to appoint to the grantor’s estate or the creditors of the grantor’s estate;
+(1) A power of appointment, exercisable by the grantor by will or other record effective only upon the grantor's death, other than a power to appoint to the grantor's estate or the creditors of the grantor's estate;

 (2) The grantor's qualified interest in the trust;